Most of us want to spend the least to get the most.

 To do that effectively, we get to the next important point…

 2. Offer Stand Out Services

-In order to substantiate a higher price point for the cost of personal trainer services you offer, you will need to offer a little something extra.
+You will need to offer a little something extra to substantiate a higher price point for the cost of personal trainer services you offer.

 Remember that cognitive dissonance I mentioned?